-Uzbekistan became a the GSP+ beneficiary country on 10 April 2021, having successfully applied and met the conditions set out in the GSP regulation, such as ratifying all 27 core international conventions on human rights, labour standards, environmental protection, and good governance.
-Uzbekistan is a lower middle-income country with a per capita income of $2,850 in 2023.
-Total EU imports stood at €780 million, of which €330 million were GSP+ preferential imports.
+Uzbekistan became a GSP+ beneficiary country on 10 April 2021, having successfully applied and met the conditions set out in the GSP regulation, such as ratifying all 27 core international conventions on human rights, labour standards, environmental protection, and good governance.
+Uzbekistan is a lower middle-income country with a per capita income of $3,162 in 2024.
+Total EU imports stood at €845 million in 2024, of which €448 million were GSP+ preferential imports.

 The GSP+ is a special incentive arrangement for Sustainable Development and Good Governance that supports vulnerable developing countries.
 Next to fulfilling the eligibility requirements of the Standard GSP, GSP+ countries are required to ratify 27 international conventions on human rights, labour rights, environmental protection and climate change, and good governance.
 In order to ensure effective implementation of the conventions as well as compliance with reporting obligations, the EU engages in monitoring activities with the GSP+ countries.
 GSP+ beneficiaries can benefit from complete duty suspensions for products across approximately 66% of all EU tariff lines.